Skip to main content

 Code Explanation

-• res: Variable that stores the return value of the product database query.
+• res: Variable that stores the return value of querying the product database.

-• limit(): Limits the number of products displayed at once.
+• limit(): Limits the number of products displayed at a time.

 • LIMIT: The initial value is 5.

-• _page: Initially 0, incremented by one in subsequent iterations.
+• _page: Initial value is 0, and it will be incremented by one iteratively.

-• _page*LIMIT: Indicates skipping a specified number of elements in the database before starting to fetch data.
+• _page*LIMIT: Indicates skipping a number of elements from the database to start fetching data.

 • setData(): Concatenates the product data retrieved each time.

-First, limit the quantity of data retrieved per load in the data loading function, which can be defined as accessing five product records from the cloud at a time.
+First, limit the number of data items retrieved at a time in the data loading function, which can be defined as accessing five product information entries from the cloud each time.
 When loading new data, call wx.showLoading() to display a loading prompt.
 After loading completes, to enhance user experience, add an onReachBottom() event handler that invokes the product data loading function.

 onReachBottom(){